aetperf/aetperf.github.io/_posts/2023-08-30-Vector-similarity-search-with-pgvector.md

     25000

-Also we can close the psycopg2 now, since it is no longer needed:
+Also we can close the psycopg2 connection now, since it is no longer needed:

 ```python
 conn.close()